 - The phage suspension harvested after step 4 is the starting suspension for further purification or phage propagation steps.

-- For saving and propagating the phages on agar plates and in liquid culture, you might cut the filter paper in two pieces and proceed with the above steps 2 and 5 in parallel.
+- For saving and propagating the phages on agar plates and in liquid culture, you might cut the filter paper in two pieces or use one of the two filter discs and proceed with the above steps 2 and 5 in parallel.

 - Suspensions of most phages store well at 4°C for one or two weeks or longer.
 DSMZ does not guarantee long-term survival of phages while stored in the customer’s laboratory.
 All biological material delivered by DSMZ is for immediate use.
 Please, see DSMZ’s Terms and Conditions.

 Phage-specific information is given in the respective catalogue information.
 Please, carefully read all specific information before working with our phages.